jbush001/NyuziProcessor/README.md

 ## Next Steps

 Sample applications are available in [software/apps](software/apps).
-You can run these in the emulator by typing 'make run' (some need 3rd party data files, details are in the READMEs in those directories).
+You can run these in the emulator by switching to the build directory and using the run_emulator script (some need 3rd party data files, details are in the READMEs in those directories).

 For example, this will render a 3D model in the emulator:

-    cd software/apps/sceneview
+    cd build/software/apps/sceneview
     ./run_emulator

 To run on FPGA, see instructions in hardware/fpga/de2-115/README.md